jlperona-teaching/ecs154a-winter20/lab4/lab4.rst

 It is a much simpler program designed to test certain cases for *transactiontype* and *transactionresult*.
 This one will not be used during the grading process; it is solely to help you test your circuit.

-If you would like to change between the two for your testing purposes, change the constant for *programchoice* inside the tester file to 0 or 1.
+If you would like to change between the two for your testing purposes, change the constant for *programchoice* inside the tester file appropriately.

 Constraints
 ~~~~~~~~~~~